 Currency risk is the risk of loss due to adverse movements in foreign exchange rates.
-The Bank is exposed to currency risk due to the currency imbalance between its assets and liabilities given that the Bank has a greater proportion of foreign currency denominated assets on its balance sheet than foreign currency denominated liabilities.
+The Bank is primarily exposed to currency risk through a currency mismatch between assets and liabilities.
+The liabilities of the Bank are predominantly ISK denominated deposits whereas a substantial part of the Bank's assets consist of foreign currency denominated loans to customers.
+Net exposures per currency are monitored centrally in the Bank.